dZillmer/dZillmer.github.io/README.md

 # Introduction

-My name is Devon Zillmer, and I am a confident and technically competent ORSA with experience both leading civilians and military personnel and communicating dense technical content in a clear and concise manner.
+My name is Devon Zillmer, and I am a confident and technically competent ORSA with experience both leading civilians and military personnel, and communicating dense technical content in a clear and concise manner.
 Two years into my teaching assignment in the department of Mathematical Sciences at the United States Military Academy, I am comfortable briefing my work and technical ideas to an audience of all skill levels, and have experience balancing leadership responsibilities with continued research into technical topics.

 This is a collection of my work on various recent projects and some of the highlights from my CV.
 While I am new to collaborating on GitHub, as you can see with some of the files, I've been doing this work offline since graduate school in 2021.